sjsu-library/unionist/_items/unionist--text-0037.md

 articleType:
 volume: '1'
 issue: '2'
-transcription: <p align="right">FOR THE UNIONIST.</p><p>MR. EDITOR.—It is often said
+transcription: <p align="right">FOR THE UNIONIST.</p> <p>MR. EDITOR.—It is often said
-  that the perpetuity of our peculiar form of government, and the preservation of our free institutions, which are in truth the chief glory of our land, depend upon the INTELLIENCE and VIRTUE of the people; this has been so often repeated and so universally assented to, that it has come to be a trite political maxim.
+  that the perpetuity of our peculiar form of government, and the preservation of our free institutions, which are in truth the chief glory of our land, depend upon the INTELLIGENCE and VIRTUE of the people; this has been so often repeated and so universally assented to, that it has come to be a trite political maxim.
 Now suppose, or rather admit, the people of Connecticut to be an <em>intelligent people, </em>what will be one of the necessary consequences resulting from the admission?
 Surely that